Philip-Erd/RemoteLcdMenu/README.md

 A lot of projects require some configuration that should be changed after they got flashed.
 Some simple Menus and a few buttons are usually enough and LcdMenu delivers on that.
 But placing an LCD and buttons in every project is not always possible (size, cost, etc.), so i wanted to channel the display control commands and the button feedback over a serial interface, to be able to have a single device with an LCD and buttons and connect it to the project via serial.
 This also makes it possible to have an emulated LCD on a PC to configure it directly after programming.

 ## installation
 Clone this git repo or download and extract the zip in your [Arduino libraries folder](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/#manual-installation).

+## emulator

+I wrote a simple emulator that can be used to connect to a transmitter via WebSerial.
+It is available [here](https://philip-erd.github.io/RemoteLcdMenu/).
+Make sure to use a browser with WebSerial support (Chrome, Edge, not Firefox).
+To close the connection simply refresh the page.

+## Getting Started

+1. Install the library.
+2. Flash the `BasicTransmitter` example to your Arduino.
+3. Open the [emulator](https://philip-erd.github.io/RemoteLcdMenu/) and open the port your Arduino is connected to.
+4. Play around with the up and down buttons

+[!NOTE]
+If you want to flash your Arduino again you need to refresh the page to disconnect the serial connection.